 The webinar will address these aspects in a way that is helpful for activists to reflect about which stage of their struggle they are in, what they can expect to achieve and confront at each stage, and perhaps even how to prepare for the next stage of their struggle.
 The webinar is designed for those who are interested in civil resistance and for activists.

-Doron Shultziner is Associate Professor in the Politics & Communications Department at the Hadassah Academic College Jerusalem.
+Doron Shultziner is Assistant Professor in the Politics & Communications Department at the Hadassah Academic College Jerusalem.
 He holds a B.A. in Political Science and Middle East Studies (2000), and M.A.
 (Summa Cum Laude) in Political Science (2004), both from the Hebrew University of Jerusalem.

 He received his Ph.D. from the Politics & IR Department at the University of Oxford (2008).
 One of his main areas of research is the intersection between social movements and democratization.
 He studied the civil rights movement extensively and wrote about the Montgomery Bus Boycott in his book Struggling for Recognition: The Psychological Impetus for Democratic Progress, and in his paper The Social-Psychological Origins of the Montgomery Bus Boycott (Mobilization) which won the Distinguished Contribution to Scholarship Award (2014) from the Section on Collective Behavior and Social Movement of the American Sociological Association.

 He teaches a seminar on nonviolent resistance and democratic progress at Hadassah College along other courses on democracy and the history of liberal democracy.
 Dr. Shultziner has also observed first-hand the Umbrella Movement in Hong Kong during the height of the movement (October 2014) and covered it in the media.
 He is a social and environmental entrepreneur and founder of Mali – Center for Enterprising Citizens that supports carrying out original ideas and projects to the benefit of society and the environment.
 He is married to Shalhav and father to Ohad.